Prosecutorial discretion: France

-The principle of opportunity to prosecute (opportunité des poursuites) belongs to the Public Prosecutors' Office.
+The principle of opportunity to prosecute (opportunité des poursuites) belongs to the Public Prosecutor's Office.
 It is a power that is conferred by article 40-1 of the French code of criminal procedure.

 The prosecutor may decide not to prosecute a case that has the characteristics of a criminal case, and instead to dismiss the charges.
-However, this does not prevent the initial suspect—and the victim who filed the complaint—from being registered in the System for Processing Recorded Offenses (STIC).
+However, this does not prevent the initial suspect—and the victim who filed the complaint—from being registered in the System for Processing Recorded Offenses (Système de traitement des infractions constatées, STIC).

 The Netherlands

-In Dutch law it is called opportuniteitsbeginsel, lit.'principle of opportunity'.
-Cancelling the prosecution of a crime is called a sepot or seponering in Dutch and is mentioned in the Dutch Criminal Procedure Code (Articles from 12 to 13a).
+In Dutch law it is called opportuniteitsbeginsel, lit. 'principle of opportunity'.
+Cancelling the prosecution of a crime is called a sepot or seponering in Dutch and is mentioned in the Dutch Criminal Procedure Code (Articles 12 to 13a).

 There are three types of cancellation of prosecution: